KTH-SML/svea/docs/tutorials/1_floor2.md

 of the vehicle doesn't intersect with a wall at any point.

 The process of choosing a trajectory is fairly inconvenient, however, you should not have to do it often.
-In order to handle unexpected obstacles, you will need to develop a planner to automatically generate plans in real-time.
+Ideally, you should be using a planner to automatically generate planned trajectories for you in real-time.
 However, this initial trajectory should serve as a good baseline that you can use to test other parts of your automation pipeline.

 ## Testing the solution

-**Note, it's best to do this part of the tutorial under the supervision of either Frank or Tobias.** We include it here in text so that you can read about what will happen in this part of the tutorial and plan ahead accordingly.

 Finally, you are ready to try out your initial solution on the real vehicles!
 To do this, start out by carefully reading the "Going from simulation to real"